We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Your muscles will hold onto this water, resulting in bloating or puffiness around your arms, legs, or stomach.
 Your muscles may even appear bigger, even if you’ve just begun your training.

-In the first week of taking oral creatine, some people gain about 2 to 4.5 pounds, mainly due to water retention.
+In the first week of taking oral creatine, some people gain about

 2. Muscle mass